ilg123/TelegramBot/README.md

 # TelegramBot
 This is a simple Telegram bot that provides various functionalities to enhance your Telegram experience.
-It is written in Python and uses the aiogram.
+It is written in Python and uses the aiogram and API model GPT.

 ## Installation
 1. Clone the repository: